AI is changing how we build software.

 These are symptoms of development processes that haven't adapted to AI's unpredictability - or the reality that every user’s experience will be different.

-Let’s start with ChatGPT - the AI application.
-ChatGPT as we know it today is very similar to the first version of the application, but it has become orders of magnitude better through persistent improvements in models, tools available to models, UI/UX changes, and more.
-Every change was rolled out gradually and tested with “opt-in” pro users, who know they might get something a little out of the box.
+ChatGPT as we know it today is very similar to the first version of the application.
+It has become orders of magnitude better through continuous, iterative improvements: new models, tools available to models, customized GPTs, UI/UX changes, and more.

-Another great example is Notion AI, which writes and summarizes within your existing workspace.
 What’s interesting is that Notion didn't optimize for writing quality benchmarks - and unlike OpenAI, they didn’t have proprietary models.
-Instead, they tracked whether users actually kept the generated content.
+Instead, Notion tracked whether users actually kept the generated content.
+How often did they accept the edit?
 Were people clicking "replace"?
-How often did they edit the output?
-That data shaped every iteration.
 Real usage patterns beat abstract quality scores.

 Unfortunately, this approach is… boring.
 It’s also not unique to AI.